d12frosted/elpa-mirror/gnu/denote-readme.txt

   Here we have the `denote-links' type, with the `:regexp' parameter.
-  The value of the `:regexp' parameter is the same as that of the command `denote-link-add-links' ([Insert links matching a regexp]).
+  The value of the `:regexp' parameter is the same as that of the command `denote-add-links' ([Insert links matching a regexp]).
+It can only use the notation of the `rx' macro, as explained in the Emacs Lisp Reference Manual (evaluate: `(info "(elisp) Rx Notation")').
 The linked entry provides practical examples of patterns that make good use of Denote’s file-naming scheme ([The file-naming scheme]).

   In this example, we instruct Org to produce a list of all notes that include the `journal' keyword in their file name (keywords in file